 The insidiousness of state lotteries comes with government involvement in the industry.
 What begins as a well-intentioned plan to provide for the needs of the people — education funding for example — very often becomes just another source of revenue for a voracious state treasury.
 Lotto revenue is often diverted for new purposes through legislative and bureaucratic chicanery.

 The highly promotional nature of state lotteries becomes clear as they bombard us with advertising in every available medium.
-When jackpots get particularly large, the media blitz becomes a frenzy, as the government-run lotteries attempt to dazzle us into the 21 st century form of “gold fever.”
-For the Feb.
-20, multi-state Mega Millions lottery, Michigan officials tempted players with the promise of “$24,300 per day!” in a press release that described winning the jackpot as “a pretty nice payday.”
+When jackpots get particularly large, the media blitz becomes a frenzy, as the government-run lotteries attempt to dazzle us into the twenty-first century form of “gold fever.”
+For the February 20, multi-state Mega Millions lottery, Michigan officials tempted players with the promise of “$24,300 per day!” in a press release that described winning the jackpot as “a pretty nice payday.”
 In this way, state lottery boards and commissions “come to you in sheep's clothing, but inwardly they are ferocious wolves” (Matthew 7:15 NIV).

 The effectiveness of such media campaigns is apparent from the Gallup poll on lotto spending.
 Among the lowest-income bracket, 62 percent of those who purchased lottery tickets in the past year denied having participated in legal gambling.
 In other words, the government has managed to convince many of us that lotteries are not indeed gambling but rather a form of civic duty, a valid and even commendable form of public service.
 This is evident in such rhetorically benign mottos as, “Benefiting All Rhode Islanders Since 1974,” “It's Only a Game” (Montana), and “Odds Are, You'll Have Fun” (Ohio).